THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ MY DISCLOSURE POLICY FOR MORE INFO.

 MRT tests for 170 food and food additive sensitivities in one blood test!
 MRT and client history are used to develop an individualized eating plan to decrease inflammatory response and improve health problems and symptoms.

-Who should get the Mediator Release Test (MRT)?
+Who should get the Mediator Release Test (MRT TEST)?

 Food sensitivities are extremely common, with an estimated 30-40% of the population affected.
 They can happen to anyone, but individuals with inflammatory or autoimmune disease are more likely to have these issues.
 MRT testing is most commonly used for clients with: